cmdr-nova/cmdr-nova.github.io/webdev/goinglive/guide2.md

 *If that doesn't work*, then I am fairly certain you have to select individual files with the "upload" button.
 But make sure you get everything!

+*I have been informed that the WebDAV method only works for those who are paying for Neocities, which was an oversight on my end.
+Because I've just always paid for Neocities.
+But the former methods should also work, and if your site isn't huge, it shouldn't be too much of a hassle to get it uploaded.*

 Instead of doing, that, though, if you don't want to, we'll go over the easier way to do this.

 If you're on Windows, go ahead and download <a href="https://cyberduck.io/" target="_blank">Cyberduck</a>.
 Then (and I'm saying this based off of memory, because I'm not on Windows and haven't used it in quite some time) create a new connection.
 For the server, input "https://neocities.org/webdav" and for username and password, use your Neocities login name, and then password.